nuxeo/doc.nuxeo.com-content/src/nxdoc/authentication-and-user-management.md

 *   User profile management by user itself
 *   Password management by user itself
 *   User and groups Search (for filling a metadata, assigning an ACL, selecting a specific user in a search filter,...)
-*   User Invitation: A Nuxeo addon adds to default Nuxeo Platform UI and services for inviting by email a future user that would not have yet an account in the platform
+*   User Invitation: A Nuxeo addon adds to default Nuxeo Platform UI and services for inviting by email a future user that would not have yet an account in the platform.

-{{{multiexcerpt 'functional-overview' page='USERDOC:Managing Users and Groups'}}}
+For more information, please see the documentation [Managing users and groups]({{page version='710' space='userdoc' page='managing-users-and-groups'}}).

 #### Virtual Users